Lamass566/styleguide/docs/index.md

 ### Trailing Commas

-Trailing commas in array and dictionary literals are **required** when each element is placed on its own line.
-Doing so produces cleaner diffs when items are added to those literals later.
+Trailing commas in array and dictionary literals are forbidden.
+The last element in a multi-line literal must not have a comma following it.

 !!! success "GOOD"
     ```swift
     let configurationKeys = [
         "bufferSize",
         "compression",
-        "encoding",
+        "encoding"
     ]
     ```
 !!! danger "AVOID"